-Interim Clinic Director – Indian Law Clinic Supervising Attorney
+Clinic Co-Director – Indian Law Clinic Supervising Attorney

 Professor Gail Hammer directs the Indian Law / General Public Interest Practice Clinic for University Legal Assistance, Gonzaga’s legal clinic.
 She has taught in the classroom and the clinic at the University of Montana, Washington University in St. Louis, and Gonzaga.
 Her classroom teaching focuses on pretrial and trial practice and on children’s law.
 Prof. Hammer has represented indigent people in Idaho, Washington, Missouri, and Montana, and served as a Special Assistant Attorney General for Montana.

 Prof. Hammer served as a consultant on teaching methods in Croatia, Serbia, and Brazil for the ABA CEELI program, the National Center for State Courts Serbia Rule of Law project, and São Paulo Law School of Fundação Getulio Vargas (Direito GV).
 She served as legal consultant for Same Page, a project working to improve parenting evaluations and treatment and to raise the standard for expert testimony on parenting issues.
 She has significant volunteer experience with community agencies dedicated to ending interpersonal violence.